example42/psick/docs/tp.md

 # example42 control-repo and Tiny Puppet

-This Puppet contro-repo has various interesting integrations with Tiny Puppet, even if the integration is totally optional, we strongly recommend to give it a try by using and practising about it.
+This Puppet contro-repo has various interesting integrations with [Tiny Puppet](http://tiny-puppet.com), even if the integration is totally optional, we strongly recommend to give it a try by using and practising about it.

-Usage of Tiny Puppet and tinydata (they are both present in the ```Puppetfile``` is at different levels:
+Usage of Tiny Puppet ([tp](https://github.com/example42/puppet-tp)) and [tinydata](https://github.com/example42/tinydaya) modules (they are both present in the ```Puppetfile```) is at different levels:

   - Several sample profiles use tp defines to manage resources